Where to Pick Strawberries in San Diego

 Carlsbad Strawberry Company

 Located right off I-5 near Legoland, Carlsbad Strawberry Company is a great spot to bring the whole family for picking.
-There’s even a new sunflower maze and tractor rides to add to your outing.
-They do close if there’s rain, so give them a call if the weather is questionable.
+There's also a petting zoo + tractor rides to add to your outing.
+They do close if there's rain, so give them a call if the weather is questionable.

 Kenny's Strawberry Farm